-The proposed rule is estimated to create 20-year present value benefits of \$900,000 to \$90 million for each one-percent aggregate decrease in the chance of a release.
+The rule amendments are estimated to create 20-year present value benefits of \$900 thousand to \$90 million for each one-percent aggregate decrease in the chance of a release.
+This is in addition to the \$1,200 estimated for eliminating duplicative reporting requirements.